mikeizbicki/ucr-cs100/textbook/tools/bash/bash-oneliners/README.md

 Here, `cd` will take you to your home directory **and then** you will run the command.
-This way, you still have the one-liner aspect.
+This way, you still retain the one-liner aspect.

 ##3.
 Find all executable files in the current directory and subdirectories
     $ find ./ -type f -perm -o+rx -exec ls -ld '{}' \;

+Combining `ls` and `find` commands along with some flag parameters, we can generate a list of executable files that exist within the current and subdirectories.

 ##4.
 Print your top 10 most frequently used bash commands
     $ history | sed 's/^ \+//;s/  / /' | cut -d' ' -f2- | awk '{ count[$0]++ } END { for (i in count) print count[i], i }' | sort -rn | head -10

 ##5.
-Find the 5 most recenetly updated .txt files
+Find the 5 most recently updated .txt files
     $ find . -name "*.txt" -mtime 5

 If you are developing a large project, you probably already have a TON of documentation, right?
 With large projects that contain multiple README or `.txt` files, it is easy to lose track of what gets updated.
-If you're not especially careful in continously committing your work, you'll potentionally skip or overwrite some valuable information.
+If you're not especially careful in continuously committing your work, you'll potentially skip or overwrite some valuable information.

 Use the above command to keep track and prevent the loss of precious information.

-Use the command above to to track the top 5 `.txt` files
+Use the command above to track the top 5 `.txt` files

 ##6.
 Display the top 10 memory intensive processes on your computer
     $ ps aux | sort -nk +4 | tail